-Project lead: Prof. Dr. Andreas Breiter (ZeMKI Lab: "Information Management and Media Technology")
+Project lead: Prof. Dr. Andreas Breiter (ZeMKI Lab: "Socio-technical systems and critical data studies")

 Funding institution: Office of Technology Assessment at the German Bundestag